 Not only can esProc effectively relieve database from data computing, it also supports inexpensive scaling out which helps cut the cost of database hardware and software.

-esProc supports the computing between different data sources.
-The computing results can be written back to multiple or single data source.
-In addition, esProc also supports relational database and NoSQL databases like MongoDB, and Cassandra. esProc provides a great number of functions to support the computing over structured and semi-structured data computing directly. esProc can directly access the file data stored locally or on the LAN, and the big data file on the redundant system like HDFS.
-It supports both the common txt file or Excel sheets, and the particular files in proprietary format but of great performance.
+esProc supports handling data coming from different data sources and writing result back to multiple or single data source. esProc also supports the relational database and NoSQL databases like MongoDB and Cassandra.
+It provides a wide selection of functions to process structured and semi-structured data directly.
+It can access the file data stored locally or on the LAN directly, and the big data file on the redundant systems like HDFS seamlessly.
+It supports both the common txt files or Excel sheets, and the uncommon files in proprietary formats of better performance.

 esProc script is not bound with any specific data source.
-In other words, it supports the mixed computing involving various data sources by nature, which reduced the difficulty of binding the big data and the traditional database.
+In other words, it supports computations involving heterogeneous data sources by nature, which reduces the difficulty of binding the NoSQL databases and the traditional databases.

-esProc is the pure JAVA computing tool, supports multiple data sources and exports by JDBC.
-Therefore, esProc can be integrated with reporting tool and JAVA applications seamlessly. esProc features the cross-platform usage and calling for easy deployment and configuration.
-It is built with the good openness, supports the third party algorithm, and quite convenient to be integrated into the existing applications.
+esProc is a pure JAVA computing tool.
+It supports multiple data sources and exports result by JDBC standard.
+Therefore, esProc can be integrated into reporting tools and JAVA applications seamlessly.
+It has the following merits: accepting cross-platform use and call; easy deployment and configuration; good openness to support the third party algorithm, and to be conveniently integrated into the existing applications.